 Dealing with different types of loans and their eligibility for certain programs can be very tricky, so it is critical you do your research before consolidating.

 In this example, having only 30k in debt means that it is likely our loans will be paid off before any forgiveness program kicks in…

 Private Loan Solutions…

-Even though you cannot lower your interest rate through federal student loan consolidation, private lenders offer fixed interest loans as low as 3.625%
+Even though you cannot lower your interest rate through federal student loan consolidation, private lenders offer interest rates less than 3%.